node-red/node-red-ui-nodes/node-red-node-ui-webcam/README.md

 If a message is passed to the `ui_webcam` node with the `capture` property set, and if the webcam has been activated on the dashboard, it will capture an image without the user having to click on the button.

+The user can select the default camera to use in the on-screen widget dropdown.
+This will be used for future sessions with that browser until changed.

 ## Browser Support